TR

 2.1 Basic Framework

-A company's business risk assessment combines the analysis of industry risk and entity positioning analysis.
-Leverage, coverage, profitability and efficiency ratio analysis cover the company's financial risk profile.
+The business risk assessment combines industry risk analysis and company positioning analysis.
+Analyses of leverage, coverage, profitability, and efficiency ratios shape the company’s financial risk profile.

-• In the first step company’s rating may change in a positive way
+• In the first stage, the firm’s rating may improve;

 2.2 Business Risk Profile

-Quite few factors reflect the ability of a company to resist competitive market pressure, such as its position on key markets, product and brand superiority and price influence.
-Preserving the high-level operating performance mostly depends on product diversity, the geographical distribution of sales, the diversity of customers and suppliers and competitive cost position.
-Size and scope may be an important factor if it gives significant advantages in terms of operational efficiency, economies of scale, financial flexibility and competitiveness.
-However, size of the company may not always result for higher ratings.
+There are few factors that truly reflect a company’s position in key markets, product and brand superiority, or its ability to withstand competitive market pressures such as price competition.
+The preservation of top-level business performance largely depends on factors including product diversification, geographic distribution of sales, diversity of customers and suppliers, and competitive cost positioning.
+Size and scope can be significant factors if they provide considerable advantages in terms of operational efficiency, economies of scale, financial flexibility, and competitive strength; however, a company’s size does not always guarantee higher ratings.

-The consolidation of industry risk and entity positioning assessments determine a company's business base.
-Strengths and weaknesses of a company are crucial determining factors for its risk assessment.
-Strengths and weaknesses are closely related to a company’s capability to generate cash flows in order to cover its obligations on time.
+The consolidation of industry risk assessments and company positioning assessments determines a company’s business risk profile.
+The strengths and weaknesses of a company are critical determinants in the risk assessment process.
+These strengths and weaknesses are closely related to the company’s ability to generate cash flow in a timely manner to meet its obligations.

 2.3 Financial Risk Profile

-The quantitative aspect corporate rating focuses on a company’s financial profile and its ability to meet its obligations from a combination of internal and external funds.
-In order to determine the strength of a debt servicing ability and funding capability of a company, both the historic, current and the forecasted figures shall be used in financial base assessments.
+The quantitative side of corporate rating essentially focuses on a company’s financial profile and its ability to meet obligations in time through a combination of internal and external resources.
+Historical, current, and forward-looking estimates may be used in evaluating the strength of a company’s debt-servicing capacity.

-Financial analysis mainly based on leverage, coverage, profitability and efficiency criteria.
-Sustainability of cash flows from operations allows a company to increase internal resources while increasing the possibilities of acquiring external financial resources.
+Financial analysis mainly considers leverage, coverage, profitability, and efficiency criteria.
+The sustainability of cash flows from operations not only enhances a company’s access to external financing sources but also enables the augmentation of internal resources.

-The number of ratios considered in the financial risk profile assessment may vary based on the industry in which the company operate.
-The weights of the ratio groups and ratios considered in the analytical assessment may also differentiate depending on the industry.
+The number of ratios considered in financial risk profile assessments may vary according to the sectors in which the companies operate.
+Additionally, the weights assigned to ratio groups and the individual ratios in the analytical assessment may also differ by industry.

 2.4 Baseline Risk Profile Assessment